 And how many property names will be changed?
 Imagine if there are two casinos with Bally’s in their name on the Vegas Strip?

-One thing we can be sure if, this is not done by a long shot.
+One thing we can be sure if, a long shot does not do this.